c-blake/nio/README.md

 I have found this setup to be surprisingly usable and efficient.
 It can perhaps cure you from your likely addiction of parsing & re-parsing ASCII numbers which is up to hundreds of times slower than modern SIMD FP operations.
-(Seriously, those are memory bandwidth bound even in L1 cache and L1 can go at 200 GB/s while parsing at even 1 GB/s is a challenge and printing/formatting is even slower.)
+(Seriously, SIMD's are L1 cache bandwidth which are order 100s of GB/s while parsing at even 1 GB/s is a challenge and printing/formatting is even slower.)

 More documentation can be had by just running `nio` with no arguments or `nio h` for a big help dump.  `nio` is a [cligen](https://github.com/c-blake/cligen)